 The following is also hard to pinpoint directly to preeclampsia, as it accompanies many pregnancies…

-Headaches are common in pregnancy, which means it can be hard to tell if these pains are related to preeclampsia or normal pregnancy.
+Headaches are common in pregnancy, which means it can be hard to tell if they’re related to preeclampsia or normal pregnancy.
 Constant headaches, intense headaches, or migraines require attention from a medical provider and are common indicators of preeclampsia.

-Pregnancy can come with unpleasant bloating and swelling, although in certain cases it could point to a serious underlying condition…
+Pregnancy can come with unpleasant bloating and swelling, although in certain cases it could point to serious health problems…

-Pregnancy bloating is common.
-Specifically, swelling due to fluid retention, or edema, is common.
-However, typical edema during pregnancy is restricted to the lower half of the body.
-Swelling in not just the lower extremities, but also the arms, hands, and face, can indicate preeclampsia.
+Pregnancy bloating is common and normal, particularly in the lower half of the body.
+Swelling in the arms, hands, and face, though, can indicate preeclampsia.

 Another potential sign of preeclampsia can be found in the bathroom…

 It’s no secret that pregnancy increases someone’s number of bathroom visits.
-When these trips produce little to no urine or urine that is dark in color, it could indicate severe conditions like preeclampsia.
+When these trips produce little to no urine or urine that is dark in color, it could indicate dehydration, or more seriously, preeclampsia.

 If you’ve had a urine test recently and it came back with unusual results, preeclampsia might be the cause.
-Urine proteins (proteinuria), along with HBP, are the classic indicators of preeclampsia.
+Urine proteins (proteinuria), along with HBP, are classic indicators of preeclampsia.
 A urinalysis can typically detect proteinuria.

-Preeclampsia can affect the whole body—including the kidneys.
+Preeclampsia can affect the whole body, including the kidneys.
 Affected kidneys may have difficulties properly processing bodily waste.
-As a result, excessive amounts of proteins can make their way into urine.
+As a result, excessive amounts of proteins can make their way into the urine.

-Of course, perhaps the most common symptom of all is the following…
+Shockingly perhaps the most common symptom of all is…

-Some people experience no symptoms of preeclampsia at all.
-That means the only way for these asymptomatic individuals to detect this condition is through regular healthcare visits.
+Some people experience no symptoms of preeclampsia at all, which means the only way for these asymptomatic individuals to detect the condition is through regular healthcare visits.
 These visits should include urine tests and BP readings.

 Preeclampsia can become life-threatening if not treated properly.
-As such, it’s important for pregnant people to talk to their medical providers if they have any concerns and to attend all pregnancy wellness visits.
+As such, it’s important for pregnant people to talk to their medical providers about any concerns and to attend all pregnancy wellness visits.

 Disclaimer: this article does not constitute or replace medical advice.
 If you have an emergency or a serious medical question, please contact a medical professional or call 911 immediately.